XinTong02/XinTong02/README.md

 ## 🧩 About Me

 Hi!
-I'm **Xintong He**, a researcher and developer interested in the security of open-source AI systems.
+I'm **Elena He**, a researcher and developer interested in the security of open-source AI systems.

 I am currently working on **AIOS / Agent security evaluation**, focusing on how LLM-based agents may cross permission boundaries during tool use, delegation, fallback, repair, or multi-turn interaction.